The Thick and Thin of It

-The hair shaft (remember this is the visible part of the hair) is made up of three layers, the innermost layer is called the medulla, the middle layer the cortex, and the outer layer the cuticle.
+The hair shaft (remember, this is the visible part of the hair) comprises three layers; the innermost layer is called the medulla, the middle layer the cortex, and the outer layer the cuticle.
 The medulla, the inner layer of the hair shaft, is the honeycomb-like core of the hair structure.
-This nearly invisible layer is the most soft and fragile, and serves as the pith or marrow of the hair.
-However, the medulla layer is not found in all hair types, it is normally found only in coarser hair types.
-People with naturally blonde hair and/or fine hair do not generally have a medulla layer.
-The cortex of the hair shaft is located between the outer hair cuticle and the inner medulla and is the thickest hair layer.
+This nearly invisible layer is the softest and most fragile and serves as the pith or marrow of the hair.
+However, the medulla layer is not found in all hair types, and it is typically found only in coarser hair types.
+People with naturally blonde or fine hair do not generally have a medulla layer.
+The hair shaft's cortex is located between the outer hair cuticle and the inner medulla and is the thickest hair layer.
 The hair cuticle is the outermost part of the hair shaft.
-It is formed from cells, overlapping in layers, which form scales that strengthen and protect the hair shaft.
+It is formed from cells overlapping layers, forming scales that strengthen and protect the hair shaft.

-The texture of our hair is determined by the size of our individual hair follicles.
-Think of the follicle as a kind of hair extruder, the larger the follicle, the coarser the hair will be that it extrudes.
-Hair texture is usually described as either fine, medium, or coarse.
+The size of our hair follicles determines the texture of our hair.
+Think of the follicle as a kind of hair extruder; the more significant the follicle, the coarser the hair will be that it extrudes.
+Hair texture is described as either fine, medium, or coarse.
 Fine hair has the smallest circumference and coarse hair, as the name implies, has the largest circumference, with medium hair falling between these two textures.

-The size of our individual hair follicles as well as the number of active hair follicles in our scalp determines the thickness or volume of our hair which can either be thin, normal, or thick.
-Therefore, it is possible to have fine hair, but if you have lots of healthy follicles and you minimize hair breakage you can have a very thick, full head of hair.
-It is important to realize that hair care products can not do anything (other than perhaps coat your hair artificially, yuck) to make your hair miraculously thick and full.
-The good news is, however, we can improve the health of our scalp and its army of follicles, and we can reduce breakage by using well formulated products and treatments so that over time our hair will grow more thick.
+The size of our hair follicles and the number of active hair follicles in our scalp determine our hair's thickness or volume, which can either be thin, normal, or thick.
+Therefore, it is possible to have fine hair, but if you have lots of healthy follicles and minimize hair breakage, you can have a very thick, full head of hair.
+It is essential to realize that hair care products can not do anything (other than perhaps coat your hair artificially, yuck) to make your hair miraculously thick and full.
+However, the good news is that we can improve the health of our scalp and its army of follicles, and we can reduce breakage by using well-formulated products and treatments so that our hair will grow thicker over time.